navaro/qoraal-tictactoe/README.md

 ## Lets get into it
-At its core, a hierarchical state machine can be powerful tool for structuring logic in a modular, maintainable way.
-When you use it to render structured text like HTML, you unlock flexible method for building dynamic web applications.
+At its core, a hierarchical state machine is a powerful way to structure logic in a modular, maintainable way.
+When you use it to render structured text like HTML, you get a flexible method for building dynamic web applications.

-The **Qoraal Engine** and **Qoraal HTTP** framework leverages this concept by mapping state transitions to HTML rendering, it turns what could be a tangle of code into a clear, hierarchical process.
-This not only keeps your code neat and scalable but also makes development easy, as every state tells a part of the application's story.
+The **Qoraal Engine** and **Qoraal HTTP** framework map state transitions directly to HTML rendering, turning what could be a tangle of code into a clear, hierarchical flow.
+Each state adds a piece of the page, keeping everything neat, scalable, and easy to reason about.

-**Qoraal Engine** goes even further by integrating backend logic, as demonstrated in the tic-tac-toe example.
-Functions `tictac_play`, `tictac_status`, and `tictac_cell` connect with the AI game backend, handling moves, checking game status, while `html_ready`, `html_response` and `html_emit` update the board rendering.
-The beauty of **Qoraal Engine** together with **Qoraal HTTP** is in how it unifies these components: the state machine manages the HTML output and user interactions, while the backend logic processes the game mechanics, resulting in a cohesive and dynamic experience.
+In this Tic-Tac-Toe demo, backend logic and rendering stay tightly connected.
+Functions like `tictac_play`, `tictac_status`, and `tictac_cell` handle moves and game checks, while `html_ready`, `html_response`, and `html_emit` control the board output.
+Together, they form a unified system where the engine manages the interaction flow, and the logic drives the game.

-With this approach, your web applications gain a structured backbone that’s easy to extend and maintain.
-Whether you're building interactive dashboards, dynamic content systems, or even AI-driven interfaces like this Tic-Tac-Toe game, **Qoraal Engine** streamlines the complexity into a modular, declarative flow.
-Now, it’s time to see it in action.
+With this approach, your web applications get a structured backbone that's easy to extend.
+Whether you’re building dashboards, dynamic content, or even AI-driven interfaces like this game, **Qoraal Engine** turns complexity into a clean, declarative model.